Did you know these Space Mountain Facts, or are you in the dark?

 While the near darkness, out of this world theming and a few unforeseen drops may have you feeling as though you’re traveling at the speed of light, Space Mountain is one of the slowest coasters in the Magic Kingdom.

-Each rocket ship reaches top speeds of 28 miles per hour; to put it in perspective, it’s sister mountain, Splash, reaches 40 miles per hour upon decent, while Barnstormer, a kiddie coaster, moves only slightly slower at 25 miles per hour.
+Each rocket ship reaches top speeds of 28 miles per hour; to put it in perspective, Splash Mountain, reaches 40 miles per hour upon decent, while Barnstormer, a kiddie coaster, moves only slightly slower at 25 miles per hour.

 During the conception of Space Mountain, Imagineers recruited the voice of experience to aide in this vision of the future: Astronaut Gordon Cooper.

 Having been to space, Cooper was able to provide top-notch insight into the authenticity of this attraction.
 Given its continued popularity, that has proven to be a choice well made.